giantswarm/handbook/content/docs/support-and-ops/support/support-FAQ.md

 A Solutions Engineer on support shall:

-- the person qualifies the request by following the [Support Template](#support-template-qualifying-a-request)
+- qualify the request by following the [Support Template](#support-template-qualifying-a-request)
 - the person tries to perform some basic debugging according to opsrecipes/FAQ entries (look at pods logs, check if nodes are Ready, ...)
 - the person drives communication with the customer.
 This will allow us to have a more diverse face to the customer and not always the same people solving problems even though they might have helped in the background.
 - the person pulls a support person from a specific team (e.g. Cabbage) in the incident channel to help in case they are not able to figure out what's broken/how to fix it